-- A coin toss by the referee will determine which team has the pallina. - II.
+- A coin toss by the referee will determine which team has the pallina and choice of ball color. - II.
 In the absence of a referee, the two team captains will execute the coin toss.
 The coin toss should take place on the court.